reformist/fullstackfinal_backend/README.md

 The primary code files I wrote are main.js in my backend and TextInput in src/components/home/ . the rest of the code I used online tutorials and google firebase documentation to help me deploy.

+My post to /home is my main route, but I used / and Get to test my initial routing using postman.
+I struggled a lot with MongoDB setup because I didn't realize I needed to define client locally as I tried to define it globally and it wouldn't authenticate properly.
+I used a dotenv file to save valuable API keys too.